AndrewC19/covasim_case_study/README.md

-# Testing Causality in Scientific Modelling Software
-## Covasim Case Study
+# Testing Causality in Scientific Modelling Software: Covasim Case Study

 This repository contains the code for the Covasim case study from our paper entitled: "Testing Causality in Scientific Modelling Software."